ancientpi3/Fellowship2022/README.md

 # Fellowship2022
-This repo contains all of the python notebooks and models used for my NASA Fellowship2022 research project
+This repo contains all of the python notebooks and models used for my NASA Fellowship 2022 research project

 The experiments folder contains notebooks corresponding with the research poster, and the models folder contains the models which were trained for the research poster.